-- conduct clinical trials for our current and any future product candidates; - discover and develop new product candidates, and conduct research and development activities, preclinical studies and clinical trials; - · manufacture, or have manufactured, preclinical, clinical and commercial supplies of our product candidates; - seek regulatory approvals for our product candidates or any future product candidates; - · commercialize our current product candidates or any future product candidates, if approved; - attempt to transition from a company with a research focus to a company capable of supporting commercial activities, including establishing sales, marketing and distribution infrastructure; - hire additional clinical, scientific and management personnel; - · add operational, financial and management information systems and personnel, including international operations; - identify additional compounds or product candidates and acquire rights from third parties to those compounds or product candidates through licenses; and experience any delays in our preclinical or clinical studies and regulatory approval for our product candidates due to the impacts of COVID-19 or supply chain disruptions (whether as a result of the impact of the COVID-19 pandemic, the ongoing conflict in the Ukraine, inflation, rising interest rates, the ongoing labor shortage or otherwise).
+- conduct clinical trials for our current and any future product candidates; - discover and develop new product candidates, and conduct research and development activities, preclinical studies and clinical trials on those candidates; - manufacture, or have manufactured, preclinical, clinical and commercial supplies of our product candidates; - seek regulatory approvals for our product candidates or any future product candidates; - commercialize our current product candidates or any future product candidates, if approved; - attempt to transition from a company with a research focus to a company capable of supporting commercial activities, including establishing sales, marketing and distribution infrastructure; - hire additional clinical, scientific and management personnel; - add operational, financial and management information systems and personnel, including international operations; - identify additional compounds or product candidates and acquire rights from third parties to those compounds or product candidates through licenses; and - experience any delays in our preclinical or clinical studies and efforts to obtain regulatory approval for our product candidates, whether as a result of regional conflicts around the world, recent instability in the banking sector, inflation and market volatility, interest rate fluctuations, uncertainty with respect to the federal debt ceiling and budget and the related potential for government shutdowns, cybersecurity events, the ongoing labor shortage, global supply chain disruptions, the weakening of the global and U.S. economies, or otherwise).

 Even if we succeed in commercializing one or more product candidates, we may continue to incur substantial research and development and other expenditures to develop and market additional product candidates.
 We may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our business.
 The size of our future net losses will depend, in part, on the rate of future growth of our expenses and our ability to generate revenue.

 Our prior losses and expected future losses have had and will continue to have an adverse effect on our stockholders' equity and working capital.